 Manchester’s Corn Exchange is a dining destination in the heart of the city centre.

-The lower floors of the revamped historic building are home to 13 restaurants offering an excellent selection of cuisines from around the world.
+The lower floors of the revamped historic building are home to a number of restaurants offering an excellent selection of cuisines from around the world.

 Work to transform the upper floors of the building into an apartment hotel began in 2016.

 - Banyan – International menu.

 - Cosy Club – Lavish venue with period interior and furnishings.
 Offers a British/International menu.
 Open for breakfast, lunch, and dinner.

 - Doner Haus – Berlin kebaps.

 - Pizza Express – Pizzeria.

 - Salvi’s – Family-run Italian restaurant.